objectionary/eo-json/README.md

     (x.leaf "essence").as-string
     (((x.leaf "books").leaf 0).leaf "title").as-string

-# we don't have a data type like json-array, so to access a specific element, you need to refer to the leaf index
+# we don't have a data type like json-array, so to access a specific element, you need to refer to his index
 ```

 The creation and use of a new json object